Cuthrell is a name that came to England

 were common, even among the names of the most literate people.
 Known variations of the Cuthrell family name include Cotterell, Cotterel, Cotteral, Cotteril, Cotterill, Cottral, Cottrall, Cottrell, Cottrel, Coterall, Coterel, Coteril, Coterill, Cotrall, Cotrell, Cottrle, Cotral, Cotraul, Cotrelly and many more.

 Early Notables of the Cuthrell family (pre 1700)

 Outstanding amongst the family at this time was John Cotterell DCL (died 1572), from Wiltshire

-, an English clergyman and academic at the University of Oxford, one of the founding fellows of Jesus College, Oxford; Sir Clement Cotterell (died 1631), an English courtier and politician, Member of Parliament for Grantham (1621-1624) and...
-Another 56 words (4 lines of text) are included under the topic Early Cuthrell Notables in all our PDF Extended History products and printed products wherever possible.
+, an English clergyman and academic at the University of Oxford, one of the founding fellows of Jesus College, Oxford; Sir Clement Cotterell (died 1631), an English courtier and politician, Member of Parliament for Grantham (1621-1624) and for Boston in...
+Another 53 words (4 lines of text) are included under the topic Early Cuthrell Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cuthrell family to the New World and Oceana